 Beneficient's primary operations, which commenced on September 1, 2017, consist of offering its liquidity and trust administration services to its customers, primarily through certain of Ben LP's operating subsidiaries, Ben Liquidity, L.L.C and its subsidiaries (collectively, "Ben Liquidity") and Ben Custody Admin, L.L.C. and its subsidiaries (collectively, "Ben Custody Admin"), respectively.
 Ben Liquidity offers simple, rapid and cost-effective liquidity products to its customers through the use of customized trust vehicles, (such trusts, the ExAlt Trusts), that facilitate the exchange of a customer's alternative assets for consideration using a unique financing structure (such structure and process, the "ExAlt PlanTM").
 The ExAlt trademark was developed by Beneficient as a brand of liquidity and trust administration services designed for alternative asset investors, specifically MHNW and STMIs to "Ex"it "Alt"ernatives.
-A subsidiary of Ben Liquidity makes loans (each, an "ExAlt Loan") to certain of the ExAlt Trusts, which employ the loan proceeds to acquire agreed upon consideration, upon which certain of the ExAlt Trusts deliver to customers in exchange for their alternative assets.
+A subsidiary of Ben Liquidity makes loans (each, an "ExAlt Loan") to certain of the ExAlt Trusts, which employ the loan proceeds to acquire agreed upon consideration, upon which certain of the ExAlt Trusts deliver to customers in exchange alternative assets.
 Ben Liquidity generates interest and fee income earned in connection with the ExAlt Loans, which are collateralized by a portion of the cash flows from the exchanged alternative assets (the "Collateral").
-Ben Custody Admin currently provides trust administration services to the trustees of certain of the ExAlt Trusts that own the exchanged alternative asset following liquidity transactions for fees payable quarterly.
-The Collateral supports the repayment of the ExAlt Loans plus any related interest and fees and trust administration service fees.
-Under the applicable trust and other agreements, certain charities are the ultimate beneficiaries of the ExAlt Trusts (the "Non-Controlling Interest Holders").
+Ben Custody Admin trust administration services to the trustees of certain of the ExAlt Trusts that own the exchanged alternative asset following liquidity transactions for fees payable quarterly.
+The Collateral supports the repayment of the ExAlt Trusts (the "Non-Controlling Interest Holders").
 As ultimate beneficiaries of prior transactions, for every \$0.95 paid to the lender (e.g., subsidiaries of Ben LP) on the ExAlt Loans, \$0.05 is also paid to certain of the Non-Controlling Interest Holders.
 For periods following 2020, future Non-Controlling Interest Holders are structured to be paid \$0.025 for every \$0.975 paid to the fiduciary financial lender (e.g., subsidiaries of Ben LP) of the ExAlt Loans.
-Since Ben LP consolidates the ExAlt Trusts, Ben LP's operating subsidiary's ExAlt Loans and related interest and fee income are eliminated in the presentation of our condensed consolidated financial statements but are recognized for purposes of the allocation of income (loss) to Beneficient's equity holders.
+Since Ben LP consolidates the ExAlt Trusts, 'Ben LP's operating subsidiary's ExAlt Loans and related interest and fee income are eliminated in the presentation of our condensed consolidated financial statements but are recognized for purposes of the allocation of income (loss) to Beneficient's equity holders.